Helping Lotus Software Development Company

 Brand Strategist, Keynote Speaker, Bestselling Author

-To put the software company’s challenge in the context of the day, ISM’s top 15 list was well recognized as the world-class standard for the Top 15 CRM.
-The list was put together back then by ISM Inc. It was led by a CRM Hall of Fame, Barton Goldenberg who remains the Founder and President of ISM Inc. ISM examined several hundred software packages annually to compile the list of winners, which were selected on the basis of the following categories: Business Functions, Technical Features and User Friendliness/Support Features.
-ME4N was not on the list where almost all of those who were on the list were Windows based.
+To put USS’ challenge with its Lotus-based CRM product in the context of the day.
+ISM, a recognized CRM product research company, produced the world-class benchmark for the Top 15 CRM in the market.
+The Founder and President of ISM Inc, Barton Goldenberg, led the examination of several hundred software packages annually to compile the list.
+The winners were selected based on Business Functions, Technical Features, and User Friendliness/Support Features.
+Unfortunately, ME4N was not on the list where almost all of those on the list were Windows-based.

-Meantime the market was fluid and the Lotus software development company was a buy-out target, first by Cognicase, then CGI, and then Patriot Computers in less than two years.
-They were a target because their executives and developers had proven to be quite adapt at making Lotus software attractive for supporting businesses in achieving their goals.
-While they had a diamond in the rough with ME4N.
-However, their marketing and sales teams in contrast were relatively young and inexperience in comparison.
+Meanwhile, the market was fluid, and USS found itself as a buy-out target, first by Cognicase, then CGI, and then Patriot Computers in less than two years.
+They were a target because their executives and developers had proven to be quite adept at making Lotus software attractive for supporting businesses in achieving their goals.
+At the same time, they had a diamond in the rough with ME4N.
+However, in contrast, their marketing and sales teams were relatively young and inexperienced in comparison.
 The latter fact was costing them substantially large deals.

-I had previously demonstrated skills, experience and accomplishments in the enterprise CRM (Customer Relationship Management) software sector.
-And I was asked to come in to make this sales team fact an advantage for growing the revenues for their ME4N.
+I had previously demonstrated skills, experience, and accomplishments in the enterprise CRM (Customer Relationship Management) software sector.
+And I was asked to come in to make their marketing and sales team fact an advantage for growing the revenues for their ME4N.

 The first steps taken in week one:

 - Meet with key stakeholders or ownership and executives;